-Why Are Gorillaz Called Gorillaz?
+Why are Gorillaz called Gorillaz?

-Today mark's the 50th birthday of Jamie Hewlett, who's best known for co-creating virtual band Gorillaz along with Damon Albarn.

-As the pair recall in a WIRED interview, the idea for the band first came about when they were watching MTV and disparaging at the world of pop stardom.
+We look back at the origins of the animated band's simian name and the theories as to why they chose it.

+Gorillaz are set to play a headline set at All Points East on Friday 19th August.

-The animated aspect of the outfit began as a "comment" on the cartoon nature of celebrity, while it also allowed the Blur frontman Albarn the anonymity to experiment.
+The animated outfit began as a "comment" on the cartoon nature of celebrity, which also allowed Blur frontman Damon Albarn the freedom experiment without being overshadowed by his Britpop past.

-While we know the Horsham artist is very much responsible for the cartoon band's look and Albarn is at the helm when it comes to their sound, how exactly did they come up with their name?

 1. Anonymity

-The band originally identified themselves as "Gorilla," which could be a play on the word "guerilla," which comes from a term describing underhand and un-open warfare tactics.
+The band originally identified themselves as "Gorilla," which could be a play on the word "guerilla," coming from the words guerilla warfare - which is a term used to describe underhand and un-open warfare tactics.

 Damon Albarn is now of course almost as synonymous with the hugely successful animated band as he is with Blur, but it wasn't meant to be that way.